 Dorie Greenspan’s new cookbook, Dorie’s Cookies, was released this week.
 I went through the entire thing the night mine came in the mail and I couldn’t wait to get baking!
 One of the recipes that caught my attention was for the French Snacklettes.
-Dorie received this recipe from Arnaud Larher (a Paris pastry star) about 20 years ago.
-The appeal to these cookies are their unconventional shapes and […]
+Dorie received this recipe from Arnaud Larher (a Paris pastry star) about 20 […]

 I’m not the most creative person in the world, but I wanted to make something with my sphere molds aside from more mizu shingen mochi (water cakes).
 I ended up getting inspired by Pokemon; one of the most famous icons of Pokemon is the Pokeball.
-In the world of Pokemon, trainers will capture Pokemon with Pokeballs.
-It also just so happens that the Pokemon franchise celebrated its […]
+In the world of Pokemon, trainers will capture Pokemon with Pokeballs. […]

 The Tuesdays with Dorie group selected Vanilla-Mango Panna Cotta for this week’s assignment.
 This worked out great because 1) mangos are on sale (and they’re really sweet), 2) this is a great dessert for this hot summer weather, and 3) what’s not to like about panna cotta?

 I know I’ve been posting quite a bit of choux recipes lately, but I think this will be one of the last ones I do for a while.
 I was on a mission to figure out how to make pastry cream correctly, and I needed to make something using my successful results.
-Luckily Dorie Greenspan has a lot of different recipes that include pastry cream-filled […]
+Luckily Dorie Greenspan […]

 Valentine’s Day came and went, but I was lucky enough to spend it with good friends.
 For dessert, we had Marquise au Chocolat with Creme Anglaise, Macarons with Rose buttercream and Macarons with a Vanilla and White Chocolate Ganache, and what Dorie calls Macaron Biscotti (inspired by Sadaharu Aoki).

 The first time I had eaten Marquise au Chocolate was when a friend made it for a small group of us for New Year’s last year.
 It was incredibly delicious, but we didn’t know what the proper name for it was – we called it “fondant.”
-When I got Baking Chez Moi, I read through this recipe and thought it sounded extremely familiar, so I […]
+When I got Baking Chez Moi, I read through […]